 Eddy Usage

-- Ensure your printer is not leaking electricity before use
+- Ensure your printer has no electrical leakage before use

-eddy,Probe, orBL-Touch, please remove those configurations - When installing Eddy, the coil should be positioned above the nozzle, approximately
+eddy,Probe, orBL-Touch, please delete those configurations - When installing Eddy, the coil must be positioned above the nozzle, at a distance of

-2mm-3mmaway from it - Do not turn on the heated bed during testing
+2mm-3mmfrom the nozzle tip - Do not turn on the heat bed during testing

 Wiring Diagram

-- Install with logo facing the heated bed
+- Install with the logo facing the heat bed

 Loading...